Feeling Overwhelmed & Stressed? Learn How to REST in God

-When I do, I immediately scan the room desperately searching for a familiar face.
-If I see someone I know, I relax instantly because I know I am not alone.
+But when I force myself to do it, I immediately scan the room desperately searching for a familiar face.
+If I see someone I know, I can relax because I’m not alone.

 But sometimes this truth is easy to forget.